 The integration over variables $z_{1}$ and $z_{2}$ can be easily carried out analytically, but obtained expressions are too cumbersome to be presented here.

-It's trivial, that system energy is minimal when the inner tube is completely retracted into the outer tube.
+It's clear, that the system energy is minimal when the inner tube is completely retracted into the outer tube.
 In terms of hypergeometric functions the minimum interaction energy is given by expression

 where